mei0mi/Registration-repo/README.md

 # Registration Page

-This registration Page only uses HTML and CSS!
+This registration Page only uses HTML and CSS!!